The United Way of Norman's mission to unite and strengthen our community has volunteerism as a cornerstone to making real change.

 Volunteer Work Available

-Our volunteers perform a range of tasks, including serving and preparing food, cleaning bathrooms, shower rooms, common areas, and transitional housing units, and general trash detail around the property.
+Our volunteers perform a range of tasks, including serving and preparing food, cleaning, and operating our free grocery store, The Share Center.

 Restrictions